kkots/ggxrd_hitbox_overlay_2211/README.md

 - Answer Card: The infinite vertical white box around the card shows the area where the opponent's origin point must be in order for the Clone to track to their position.

+- Leo bt.D successful parry: The white box around Leo shows where the origin point of the opponent must be in order to get vaccuumed.

 ### Outlines lie within their boxes/on the edge

 If a box's outline is thick, it lies within that box's bounds, meaning that two boxes intersect if either their fills or outlines touch or both.
 This is relevant for throwboxes too.